jdesboeufs/connect-mongo/Readme.md

 }));
 ```

-by doing this, setting `touchAfter: 24 * 3600000` you are saying to the session be updated only one time in a period of 24 hours, does not matter how many request's are made (with the exception of those that update something on the session)
+by doing this, setting `touchAfter: 24 * 3600000` you are saying to the session be updated only one time in a period of 24 hours, does not matter how many request's are made (with the exception of those that update something on the session data)

 If you want to use this feature, remember this: